Trip Introduction: 11 Days Helambu Trekking.

 - Unique Cultural Experiences: The trek takes you through several small communities inhabited by the Sherpa people, who have a distinct culture and way of life.
 You can learn about their ancient agricultural practices, sample their delectable local cuisine, and attend their vibrant festivals.

-- Accessible Location: The Helambu journey begins within an hour drive from Kathmandu, making it reasonably accessible for those who wish to experience Himalayan Trekking without having to go too far.
+- Accessible Location: The Helambu journey begins within an hour's drive from Kathmandu, making it reasonably accessible for those who wish to experience Himalayan Trekking without having to go too far.

 - Shivapuri National Park: The journey runs through the lovely Shivapuri National Park, where you may see a diverse range of flora and fauna, including rare birds, monkeys, and deer.